-Coronavirus statement from Blue Cross Chief Executive, Sally de la Bedoyere
+Coronavirus statement from Blue Cross Chief Executive, Chris Burghes

 We have put in place temporary measures for some of our services while ensuring that we continue to provide emergency patient consultations at our veterinary hospitals in London and Grimsby.
 Our mobile service is also suspended.
-Our clients can still get lots of help from our teams through online and telephone consultations.
+Our animal hospitals have been able to carry out 80 per cent of our consultations by phone or video call.
+Feedback from clients is that these are working well so we are looking at how we can continue making them a part of our ongoing service.

 Check our veterinary pages for the latest information including details of the service, contact details and opening times.